natchayal/AlfredoGRP_RSession/README.md

 # AlfredoGRP_RSession
-Used for Intro to R Crash Course
+Used for Intro to R crash course.
+Contains exercises and helper scripts for the group.